fphenix/B1g_Mac_picoCTF/README.md

 The NTFS Extra Field store the precise time values, and more to the point the one we are interested in: the Stegofied version of the LastWriteTime value.

 Now, I am nowhere near a pro at Python.
 I am usually able to get the result I want with probably poorly written code.
-The point here is not code (although I am always interested in learning new things to improve my coding), the point is that with no debugger, no emulator, no need to jump to Windows, I was able to reconstruct the flag from a simple Linux only script.
+The point here is not code (although I am always interested in learning new things to improve my coding), the point is that with no debugger (i.e. "no breakpoint", cuz', well, I did abuse the decompiler/code browser of Ghidra a lot in this challenge ^), no emulator, no need to jump to Windows, I was able to reconstruct the flag from a simple Linux only script.

 The code!
 ---------